alfredsaveron/find/.github/ISSUE_TEMPLATE/new_profile.md

 ---
-Name: New Profile
+name: New Profile
-About: Create a request for new linking profile
+about: Create a request for new linking profile
-Title: "[NEW] <*Your Name*'s profile!>"
+title: "[NEW] <Your Name's profile!>"
 ---

 # Your Informations